HOME navbar

 Highway 99 from the Oregon

-Border to the State Capital
+Border to Sacramento

 Ribbon I takes the traveler, both the "armchair" and actual behind-the-wheel type, along historic US Highway 99 from the rugged mountains that separate Oregon and California, through the Sacramento Valley, and all the way to the steps of the state capital in Sacramento.
 The evolution of California highways and roadsides is examined in detail - auto courts, beautiful bridges, roadside attractions.
 Road guide and maps will lead you to exciting remnants of recent history.
 Table of Contents